Tips to having the perfect session. From the beginning...

 I wore Burgundy pants from Maurice's.
 While the tag is for black, if you look closer to fall they bring out all of the earthy tones.
 Accessorize!!
 Grab a hat, a kimono, necklace, etc. It helps to add dimension to the pictures.

 I often when first starting photography and planning for our own family sessions, I didn't understand how to coordinate outfits.
 My photography style has gone more towards earthy tones.
-Burgundy, mustard, tan/champagne, olive, etc.
+Navy, Burgundy, mustard, tan/champagne, olive, etc.

 And guess what?
 I am here to help you design the perfect session for your family!